Mold In Coffee Grounds: Can They Damage Your Plants?

 If you are concerned about mold growing on the coffee grounds that you plan to use for fertilizer, you can prevent this easily by keeping them as dry as possible.

-You can dry them out under direct sunlight, as the sun’s UV rays and heat will kill any mold spores that may land on the grounds whilst dehydrating them to the point where they lack the moisture mold requires.
+You can dry them out under direct sunlight, as the sun’s UV rays and heat will killOpens in a new tab. any mold spores that may land on the grounds whilst dehydrating them to the point where they lack the moisture mold requires.

 You can also mix them with dry leaves or grasses to help draw out any excess moisture, as this will have much the same effect.